 - Best of Italy and Austria in 2 Weeks Solo

 How to Get to Ghent from Brussels

 From Brussels to Ghent, the train departs Bruxelles-Central station.
-Trains run from Brussels to Ghent every 30 minutes and take 38 minutes to reach the Gent St Pieters station.
-Check here for Brussels train schedules and current ticket prices.
+Brussels to Ghent trains leave approximately every 30 minutes and take 36 minutes to reach the Gent St Pieters station.
+Check the Brussels train schedules and ticket prices.